CBS World News Roundup: The Weekend Roundup

 In 2000, CBS Radio developed a weekly show based on the original Roundup format.
-The CBS News Weekend Roundup, designed for an hour-long time slot (40 minutes plus slots for commercials and affiliate cut-ins), is produced each Friday and airs on a number of CBS Radio affiliates on Saturdays and Sundays.
-It includes interviews with CBS News correspondents and other newsmakers.
+The CBS News Weekend Roundup, designed for an hour-long time slot (40 minutes plus slots for commercials and affiliate cut-ins), was produced each Friday and aired on a number of CBS Radio affiliates on Saturdays and Sundays.
+It included interviews with CBS News correspondents and other newsmakers.
 The network's then-news director, Mike Freedman, was the creator and first executive producer of the show.

 Bill Lynch, former anchor of the morning Roundup, was the first host of the weekend show.
-It is now anchored by CBS News Corrsepondent Allison Keyes.
-The longest tenured anchor of the program was Former CBS News National Correspondent Dan Raviv in Washington.
+It was last anchored by CBS News Correspondent Allison Keyes.
+The longest tenured anchor of the program was former CBS News National Correspondent Dan Raviv in Washington.
 Correspondent Howard Arenstein, the Washington radio bureau chief, was also the executive producer.
 Raviv's last show as host was broadcast on January 20, 2017.
 After Raviv's departure, the broadcast was anchored by Steve Dorsey until Keyes assumed the role in late 2019.
+On December 20, 2025, the Weekend Roundup broadcast its final episode.